In this post, I will outline how to draw the face accurately and in proportion.

-- There are many different drawings methods you can use to add shade and tones onto a portrait.
-I’ve written a complete guide on how to apply shadows to the face, where I have described how to create realistic-looking drawings.
+- There are many different drawings methods you can use to add shade and tones to a portrait.
+I’ve written a complete guide on applying shadows to the face, where I have described how to create realistic-looking drawings.

 - Conte sticks and chalk pastels are also a medium for choice for many artists.
 Again this type of drawing medium will allow you to create a bolder expressive drawing.
 Fine marks can also be achieved when Conte sticks are broken.

 - Chalk pastels are great for creating contrast in your drawings and can be used to create bold and expressive portrait drawings.

 - When you are attempting to draw the face for the first time, it is best, to begin with, a front view.
 However, once you have mastered that method, I suggest that you progress onto drawing the head from the side and then from the more difficult three-quarter viewpoint.

 - This is slightly more advanced to start this portrait by drawing by reducing the profile view to its purest form.

 - Begin with basic outline shapes by drawing a large circle, which is then overlapped by a more extended oval.
 The oval represents the front of the face, so the same rules of proportion used to draw the front of the face will be applied here.